Kingxukai/linux/Documentation/gpu/afbc.rst

 Cross-device interoperability
 =============================

-For maximum compatibility across devices, the table below defines canonical formats for use between AFBC-enabled devices.
-Formats which are listed here must be used exactly as specified when using the AFBC modifiers.
+For maximum compatibility across devices, the woke table below defines canonical formats for use between AFBC-enabled devices.
+Formats which are listed here must be used exactly as specified when using the woke AFBC modifiers.
 Formats which are not listed should be avoided.

 .. flat-table:: AFBC formats